aepicos/clear-score/README.md

     - [x] max-score showing correct number

 - [x] fix CircularGraph path width on iOS (where it is only 1px wide)

+- [ ] extract the data call to autonomous service